abrar2030/Flowlet/frontend/README.md

-# Flowlet Frontend
+# Flowlet web-frontend

-The Flowlet Frontend is a comprehensive, production-ready component library and application built for financial technology.
+The Flowlet web-frontend is a comprehensive, production-ready component library and application built for financial technology.
 It is developed using **React**, **TypeScript**, and modern tooling to ensure high performance, security, and maintainability.

 ## 1. Core Technologies and Dependencies

-The frontend is built on a modern stack, leveraging key libraries for state management, UI components, and data handling.
+The web-frontend is built on a modern stack, leveraging key libraries for state management, UI components, and data handling.

 | Category             | Key Technologies                                          | Purpose                                                                     |
 | :------------------- | :-------------------------------------------------------- | :-------------------------------------------------------------------------- |